sarathbabu-wyd/AWS-Administration/CLOUD_PRACTITIONER/aws_cloud.md

 ## DOCKER

-* Docker is a software development platform to deploy apps bu packaging into something called containers.
+* Docker is a software development platform to deploy apps by packaging into something called containers.
 * Container is very special because it can run on any operating system,any programming language and any technology.
 * we can use Amazon ECR which is a private docker repository were you can run a private docker repository.
 * In docker we have infrastructure the host OS which is a EC2 instances and then DOCKER.